chuckcoughlin/bert/cad/face/README.txt

    Delete the part of the hull that is on the backside.
 From the "vertex" menu select "bevel", in turn, for each of the two nodes that radiate a large number of edges.
 Save as "face-mesh'.

+Alternate
+Files named cartoon_head have been purchased from TurboSquid under their 3D Model License (https://blog.turbosquid.com/turbosquid-3d-model-license).
+Product ID: 1912829.
+"You can use the model for both non-commercial and commercial purposes.
+You can use it for multiple projects, forever(more informations under license)."